bruce-hill/bp/README.md

 so use at your own risk!
 These grammar files are only approximations of syntax.

+## Performance

+Currently, `bp` is super slow compared to hyper-optimized regex tools like `grep` and `ripgrep`. `bp` is **not** matching regular expressions, so this is not strictly a fair comparison.
+By definition, regular expressions can be implemented using finite state machines, which are very efficient.
+Most regex tools also add the additional restriction that matches must be within a single line. `bp` on the other hand, uses parsing expression grammars, which can match arbitrarily complicated or nested structures, requiring a dynamic call stack and potentially unbounded memory use.
+This makes `bp` patterns much more expressive, but harder to optimize.
+At this point in time, `bp`'s implementation also uses a fairly naive virtual machine written in C, which is not very heavily optimized.
+As a result, `bp` runs quite fast over thousands of lines of code, reasonably fast over tens of thousands of lines of code, and pretty slow over millions of lines of code.

 ## License

 BP is provided under the MIT license with the [Commons Clause](https://commonsclause.com/)